simplic/simplic-oxs-hosting-templates/README.md

 ## Getting started

 Before getting started with Simplic.OxS, you need to get access to the simplic docker repository.
 Please contact us for further information [post@simplic.biz](mailto:post@simplic.biz)

+### Login into simplic Azure Conterin Registry (acr)

+First you need to login into azure.

+> $ az login

+Than connect to az acr

+> $ az acr login simplic

+## Docker compose

+> Start init.cmd for the first execution